RaphaelMocellin/rapha-mocellin-trivia/README.md

 # Trivia

 Trivia is a type of game in which players are asked questions about different topics and they have to get as many correct answers as possible.
-This project's main goal for me was to pratice not only hard skills such React, Redux and RTL, but also soft skills such as communication, and team work.
+This project's main goal for me was to pratice not only hard skills such React, Context and RTL, but also soft skills such as communication, and team work.
-I've managed to build a wallet app that fecths data from a currency API and register expenses using a global state.
+I've managed to build this game fecthing data from a questions API and elaborate a score and leaderboard system using a global state manager such as Context API.

 ## Link